wkrouse/Bringing-My-OCD/README.md

-# My first programming project - userscripts to change forum UIs
+# Bringing My OCD Online: Userscripts for Immersive Forum Browsing

 These userscript hide indications you're approaching the end of a thread.